-- Key concepts and theoretical approaches within Sociology and the knowledge and your use in a wide range of different contexts, including Media Studies (SB 1.1 key concepts). - The changing role of culture in social life and the diverse ways in which it may be articulated with other social, economic and political relationships in different societies such as for example, the UK, the USA, Japan and S.E.
-Asia (SB 1.3 culture & comparative analysis). - The different ways in which global social relationships, including global media and communications systems affect, and are affected by, local and global cultural differences and patterns of social inequality (SB 1.5 social change). - Changes in the ways in which patterns of social inequality and social diversity such as, ethnicity, gender and class, cut across and inter-relate with each other in different ways in different social situations (SB 1.2 social diversity & inequality). - The ways in which concepts and perspectives from cultural, film and television studies can be used to analyse and evaluate different forms of cultural products (SB - 1.6 research strategies). - The ways in which different forms of media, particularly broadcasting and the press, operate in both national and global contexts (SB 1.3,1.5 - social change & comparative analysis). - The ways in which different theoretical positions in Sociological theory tend to be associated with different methodological positions, research strategies, research methods and different forms of substantive concepts (SB1.1, SB1.6, SB1.7 key concepts, research strategies & arguments and evidence). - The relation between evidence and theory in a wide range of different contexts (SB1.7 arguments & evidence). - The relevance of different quantitative analytic approaches and models to different research problems. - Quantitative research produced by others and published in a variety of forms and sources.
+- Key concepts and theoretical approaches within Sociology and the knowledge and their use in a wide range of different contexts, including Media Studies (SB 1.1 key concepts). - The changing role of crime and criminality and the diverse ways in which this may be articulated with other social, economic and political relationships in different societies such as for example, the UK, the USA, Japan and S.E.
+Asia (SB 1.3 culture & comparative analysis). - The different ways in which global social relationships, including criminality, criminalisation and criminal justice affect, and are affected by, local and global cultural differences and patterns of social inequality (SB 1.5 social change). - The ways in which different forms of criminality, criminalisation and criminal justice operate in both national and global contexts - Changes in the ways in which patterns of social inequality and social diversity such as, ethnicity, gender and class, cut across and inter-relate with each other in different ways in different social situations (SB 1.2 - social diversity & inequality). - The ways in which different theoretical positions in Sociological theory tend to be associated with different methodological positions, research strategies, research methods and different forms of substantive concepts (SB1.1, SB1.6, SB1.7 key concepts, research strategies & arguments and evidence). - The relation between evidence and theory in a wide range of different contexts (SB1.7 arguments & evidence). - The relevance of different quantitative analytic approaches and models to different research problems. - Quantitative research produced by others and published in a variety of forms and sources.